One-line takeaway

 Talk to usFrequently asked questions

-How many CBM fits in 20GP and 40GP?
+How many CBM fits in 20GP, 40GP, 40HQ and 45HQ?

 What is the max payload of 20GP, and why does it weigh out first?

-MGW 30.48 t, net ~28 t — but China road law limits to ~22-24 t.
+MGW 30.48 t (some older boxes 24.0 t), net ~28 t (older ~21.8 t) — but China road law limits to ~22-24 t including the box.
 Dense cargo (stone, metal) weighs out before cubing out — "load weight, not volume."

 How much bigger is 40HQ than 40GP, and why prefer 40HQ?